haavistu/dependency-solver/README.md

 ## Usage

 Nodes can be in any order.
 Any valid property name is a valid node.
-Circular dependencies throws an error.
+Circular dependencies throw an error.

 ```javascript
 var solve = require('dependency-solver').solve;